kaola-fed/jMockr/readme.md

 ## License

-jMockr is released under the SIC license.
+jMockr is released under the ISC license.